EnsembleIO/ensemble-backend/README.md

 ### HTTPS

-Go in the in the keys folder and generate the sign key:
+Go in the in the keys folder and generate the sign key :

 ```bash
 $ cd keys

 $ openssl genrsa -out bee-key.pem 1024
 ```

-Then generate the certificate request:
+Then generate the certificate request :

 ```bash
 $ openssl req -new -key bee-key.pem -out certrequest.csr

 Country Name (2 letter code) [AU]:FR